tock/tock/doc/courses/rustconf/capsule.md

 The goal of this part of the course is to make you comfortable with the Tock kernel and writing code for it.
-By the end of this part, you'll have written a new capsule that reads a 9DOF (nine degrees of freedom, consisting f a 3-axis accelerometer, magnetometer, and gyroscope) sensor and outputs its readings over the serial port.
+By the end of this part, you'll have written a new capsule that reads a 9DOF (nine degrees of freedom, consisting of a 3-axis accelerometer, magnetometer, and gyroscope) sensor and outputs its readings over the serial port.

 During this you will: